Using Facility Instruments

 - All users that have a lapse of 3 months or more in their usage MUST FIRST e-mail the specialist for permission to use the instrument and at the specialist's discretion, schedule an initial assisted session of up to 2 hours to reinforce their operation skills.

-- It is incumbent on all users, implicit in user privileges, to communicate all major problems (those that seriously disrupt normal operation) to the pertinent staff specialist immediately when possible.
+- It is incumbent on all users, implicit in user privileges, to communicate all major problems (those that seriously disrupt normal operation) to the pertinent staff specialist immediately when possible (i.e., talk to the staff member or maybe text if ok by them; staff do not generally sit with email open in front of them).
 Troubleshooting can be difficult or impossible if the lab session has been terminated by the user such that symptoms are no longer diagnosable.
 It is not acceptable to simply type a message into the comments field of the log and walk away!
-Staff effort in assessing a problem may be charged to the user’s account if immediate communication has been willfully neglected.
+Staff effort in assessing a problem may be charged to the user’s account if immediate communication (not email) has been willfully neglected.

 - Users are forbidden from attempting to repair any faulty system, whether a system abruptly stopped working, or was damaged during a user's session, or was discovered to be damaged by a user upon beginning a session (i.e., due to a previous user).
 Such tinkering will trigger repair charges if it worsened the problem.